Aloo Gobi – Sautéed Cauliflower and Potato

 Ingredients and substitutes

-- Tomatoes - Add a nice sweetness and tanginess to the dish.
+- Tomatoes – Add a nice sweetness and tanginess to the dish.
 Use fresh ripe red tomatoes for the best taste.
-Canned tomatoes make a thick gravy as a base, but can be used if that's what you prefer.
+Canned tomatoes make a thick gravy as a base, but they can be used if that’s what you prefer.

 - Ginger garlic – When it comes to Indian food, you must use fresh garlic cloves and fresh ginger.
 The dry ginger or garlic powders are not the same.

-- Spices - I am using homemade curry powder and garam masala but you can certainly use store-bought.
-And if you don't have curry powder, you can use individual spices such as red chili powder or cayenne pepper, coriander powder, cumin powder, and turmeric powder.
+- Spices – I am using homemade curry powder and garam masala, but you can certainly use store-bought.
+And if you don’t have curry powder, you can use individual spices such as red chili powder or cayenne pepper, coriander powder, cumin powder, and turmeric powder.

 - Optional ingredients –